kindrihutami/about-indri/README.md

 Hi 👋

-My name is Khoriah Indrihutami.
+My name is Khoriah Indrihutami!

 I hold a Medical Doctor (MD) degree from the Faculty of Medicine Universitas Padjadjaran, Indonesia.